Is car insurance mandatory in North Dakota?

 Consider comprehensive and collision coverage

 If you lease or finance a car, most lenders will require you to carry comprehensive and collision coverage to protect your vehicle.
 But even if your car is paid off, they may be worth adding if your vehicle is stolen or damaged in a covered incident.

 The safer you drive, the more you'll save.
 Snapshot® from Progressive personalizes your rate based on your driving habits.
 Learn more about Snapshot.

 How much is car insurance in North Dakota?

-In 2020, a liability-only auto insurance policy from Progressive costs an average of $113 per month* in North Dakota.
+In 2020-2021, a liability-only auto insurance policy (single driver/single car) from Progressive cost an average of $73 per month* in North Dakota.
 Rates vary based on several factors, including your location, driving history, and coverage selections.

 Yes.
-Progressive offers many discounts for North Dakota drivers, such as:
+Progressive offers many discounts to help lower the cost of car insurance in North Dakota, such as: